Myc123abc/arch/arch.md

 grub-mkconfig -o /boot/grub/grub.cfg
 ```
-> If windows boot entry not in grub after reboot, try `sudo os-prober` then make grub-mkconfig again.
-Then reboot to check.
+> If windows boot entry not had in grub, you need type 'os-prober' and grub-mkconfig again after you finish install arch and reboot it.
-> Maybe ntfs-3g is not useful, and GRUB_DISABLE_OS_PROBER unuseful, too.
-You only need os-prober before you grub-mkconfig.
-You can try to ignore these.
 ### 17. Reboot
 ```
 exit